Rahul11908/woty/replit.md

-✓ Improved user session management to maintain profile data consistently across all tabs ✓ Enhanced LinkedIn authentication to automatically parse job title and company from LinkedIn headlines ✓ Implemented intelligent headline parsing that extracts professional information using common separators ✓ Updated LinkedIn user profiles to display position and company data instead of "Find on LinkedIn" buttons ✓ Created admin utility endpoint to update existing LinkedIn users with parsed job title and company information
+✓ Improved user session management to maintain profile data consistently across all tabs ✓ Enhanced LinkedIn authentication to automatically parse job title and company from LinkedIn headlines ✓ Implemented intelligent headline parsing that extracts professional information using common separators ✓ Updated LinkedIn user profiles to display position and company data with "Find on LinkedIn" buttons for all users ✓ Created admin utility endpoint to update existing LinkedIn users with parsed job title and company information ✓ Added "Find on LinkedIn" buttons to user profile dialogs and suggested connection cards for enhanced networking ✓ Enhanced LinkedIn search functionality to include company information for more accurate profile discovery

 ## User Preferences
 Preferred communication style: Simple, everyday language.